 LEFT JOIN

-returns all rows from the left table, and the matching rows from the right table.
+A LEFT JOIN returns all rows from the left table along with any matching rows from the right table.

 Syntax